| 13.1: All clothing and equipment used

 a Remington M1863 rifle prior to January 1989 may continue

+to use that weapon.]
 13.3.4: Artillery must be full scale

 on six (6) or twelve (12) pounder carriages with a wheel